mbeddr/mps-platform-docs/src/doc/docs/aspects/structure.md

 !!! question "Can properties be overridden?"

-    No, more info can be found in MPS-17143.
+    No, MPS-17143 contains more information.

 !!! question "How to get the name of a concept property?"

     The easiest way to do this is via [PropertyIdRefExpression](http://127.0.0.1:63320/node?ref=r%3A00000000-0000-4000-0000-011c89590301%28jetbrains.mps.lang.smodel.structure%29%2F2644386474302386080).
 Then you can directly reference the property in question like this:
     `property/MyConcept : myProperty/.getName()`
-    Whith this implementation, every change in the property names are always calculated properly.
+    With this implementation, every property name change is calculated correctly.

     {{ contribution_by('abstraktor') }}